ondat/documentation/docs/prerequisites/etcd/_index.md

 For most use-cases it is recommended to install the Ondat etcd operator, which will manage creation and maintenance of Ondat's etcd cluster.
-In some circumstances it makes sense to install etcd on separate machines outside of your Kubernetes cluster.
+In some circumstances, it makes sense to install etcd on separate machines outside of your Kubernetes cluster.